5 Ways to Transfer Embroidery Patterns onto Fabric

 Tip: Dark fabric will make it harder to see your design once the stabilizer is stuck to it so make sure to print your design bold enough in this case.

 Once in awhile your needle might start to feel a little sticky.
 It could pick up a bit of the adhesive as you work.
 It’s not a bad idea to wipe your needle down with a cotton ball and some rubbing alcohol from time to time as you need to replace your thread.

-Spoonflower Can Transfer Embroidery Patterns For You!
+Let Spoonflower Transfer Embroidery Patterns For You

 I’ve mentioned Spoonflower before and I absolutely love, love, love using them for both my fabric designs and embroidery patterns!
 Not only is it easy to upload my patterns but I also get to choose my fabric.
 I love their signature cotton fabric, lightweight cotton twill, as well as their linen cotton canvas.

 Keep in mind that in order to use this method the design you upload has to be your own and they will ask you this before you’re allowed to use their service.
 It’s a good thing because it protects you and other creators… another reason to love Spoonflower!